midfitz2042/World-Airplane-Crash-Analysis-1908-to-2019/README.md

 # World-Airplane-Crash-Analysis-1908-to-2019
 ![image](https://user-images.githubusercontent.com/107150730/182790047-ba09eef4-bebd-4653-a018-68d7062c9803.png)

-As part of my capstone project for the #NG30DaysOfLearning program, I analyzed Airplane Crashes around the world from 1908 to 2019.
 # Introduction
-In June 2022, I participated in a learning program organized by [Olarenwaju Oyinbooke](https://twitter.com/TheOyinbooke) titled #NG30DaysOfLearning.
-This is my Capstone project.
+In June 2022, I participated in a learning program organized by [**Olarenwaju Oyinbooke**](https://twitter.com/TheOyinbooke) titled #NG30DaysOfLearning.
+This is my Capstone project. <br/>
 In this project, we were asked analyzed a dataset containing data of airplane accidents involving civil, commercial and military transport worldwide from 1908-09-17 to 2009-06-08; I went a step further and got another dataset that contained crashes from 2009 to 2019.
 So I analyzed airplane crashes around the world from 1908 to 2019.